actfong/k8s-workshop/Part-3-ServicesWithGKE.md

 - `spec.selector` allows you to target pods with specific `labels`.
 - `spec.ports.Port` allows you to set the port number where your Service object will be running.
 - `spec.ports.targetPort` allow us to select which Port to target within the Pods.
-In our example, since we know that our Sinatra-powered application runs on port 4567 within our Pod, we can set the targetPort to 4567.
+In our example, since we know that our Sinatra-powered application runs on port 4567 within our Pod, we set the targetPort to 4567.
-- `spec.ports.nodePort` opens a port on the `Node` and forward requests from {nodeIp}:{nodePort} to {clusterIp}:{port}.
-The `nodePort` option is available as we have chosen the type `NodePort`.
+- `spec.ports.nodePort` opens a port on the `Node` and forward requests from {nodeIp}:{nodePort} to {service's ip}:{port}.
+The `nodePort` option is only available when we choose the type `NodePort`.
+And again, unless we specify a value ourselves, a  `nodePort` will automatically be assgined to a port in the range of 30000-32767,

 **Note**: By default the `targetPort` will be set to the same value as the `port` field.

+In our case, we make our Service accessible on port 8080 and forwards requests to Pod's 4567.

-Example: If your application is running on port 4567, you could just specify:
+However, if we don't mind running our Service on port 4567, then we could just specify:
 ```
 port: 4567
 # no need to specify targetPort
 ```
-And this will expose your service on 4567 and forward requests to Pod’s 4567 automatically.
+And this will expose our service on 4567 and forward requests to Pod’s 4567 automatically.

 With the manifest above, together with the Pod that you have previously spun up, you can now deploy your service object with:
 ```